Despite having lived and traveled around 30+ countries, I simply haven’t figured out how to efficiently fill a suitcase.

 Naturally, I was just as unprepared for my one-month immersion yoga teacher training at Blue Osa.
 But this time I found I wasn’t alone—it turns out packing for 30 days of yoga in Costa Rica is a daunting task for everyone!

 A few days before the end of our training, a few of us ladies sat around the pool and brainstormed everything we wished we had brought with us on our yoga teacher training program.
-What follows is a comprehensive packing list catered to women participating in a 30-day yoga teacher training immersion in a tropical location.
-However, this list can be applied to all genders and all yoga programs most places in the world!
+What follows is a comprehensive yoga teaching training packing list catered to women participating in a 30-day immersion in a tropical location.
+However, this list can be applied to all genders and all yoga programs in most places in the world!

 Don’t be like me.
-Be prepared for your yoga teacher training program with our ultimate packing checklist—and then stop by the comments to share your yoga packing list suggestions, too!
+Be prepared for your yoga teacher training program with our ultimate packing checklist.

-You will think that you’ll need more yoga clothes than you think with long days of practicing yoga coupled with lots of humidity.
+You may think you need to bring every piece of yoga clothing you own since you’ll be practicing yoga in the humidity.
 However, Blue Osa provides complimentary laundry service once a week, so I found that seven days of yoga clothes was the perfect amount.
 As a rough rule of thumb, bring at least:

 - 1 pair of yoga shorts